tdilauro/Simplified-wiki/Deployment:-Quickstart-with-Docker.md

       --format='{{range $mount := .Mounts}}{{if eq $mount.Destination "/etc/circulation"}}{{$mount.Source}}{{end}}{{end}}'
     ```

-5. **Create a Circulation Manager deployment container.**
+5. **Create a Circulation Manager deployment container.** If you are creating these containers for the first time, only run the deployment container **AFTER** you've created the scripts container, or you run the risk of generating [the IntegrityErrors described in #20](https://github.com/NYPL-Simplified/circulation-docker/issues/20).
+Should you face this foul beast, run `sudo docker exec circ-deploy touch uwsgi.ini` to reload the application without error.

     ```sh
     $ sudo docker run -d -p 80:80 --name circ-deploy \
         -v /etc/libsimple:/etc/circulation \
+        # only set the below variable if you haven't created a scripts container or otherwise used the configured db before
+        -e LIBSIMPLE_DB_INIT="true" \
         nypl/circ-deploy
     ```

     *What you're doing.* You're running this container in detached mode (`-d`), binding its port 80 to your server's port 80 (`-p`), passing in your configuration file where it needs to be (`-v`) and calling it "circ-deploy".
 When you visit your server through a browser, you'll see a very sparse OPDS feed.
+If the database you've connected in your configuration has never been used before, use (`-e`) to set the optional argument `LIBSIMPLE_DB_INIT`.
+This will keep track of the state of the database you've created and create an alias on your Elasticsearch cluster, allowing database updates to be easily managed with scripts.

     *Troubleshooting.* You'll want to check the logs of your container (`/var/log/nginx/error.log` and `/var/www/circulation/uwsgi.log`) to troubleshoot: